mathursam/fixorchestra/Concepts-Part1-MessageStructures.md

 Orchestra provides these possible values of `presence`:

-* **required** -- the field or component MUST be present.
+* **required** — the field or component MUST be present.
-* **optional** -- the field or component MAY be present; it may be conditionally required based on a rule.
+* **optional** —  the field or component MAY be present; it may be conditionally required based on a rule.
-* **forbidden** -- The field or component MUST NOT be present.
+* **forbidden** —  The field or component MUST NOT be present.
-* **ignored** -- the field or component MAY be present but is not validated.
+* **ignored** —  the field or component MAY be present but is not validated.
-* **constant** -- the field has a constant value.
+* **constant** —  the field has a constant value.
 (In some encodings, contants need not be sent on the wire.)

 In the above example, fieldRef with `id="37"`, the OrderID, field has attribute `presence="required"`.
-This means that the rules of engagement state that in this message type, OrderID is a required field--it must be included in every instance of the message to be valid.
+This means that the rules of engagement state that in this message type, OrderID is a required field— it must be included in every instance of the message to be valid.

 Frequently in FIX, fields are conditionally required, that is, it is required when some condition about the message is true.
 For example, StopPx field is required *when* the value of the OrdType field is Stop or StopLimit.
-Fortunately, Orchestra has syntax to express such rules -- Orchestra's **Score** Domain Specific Lanaguage (DSL).
+Fortunately, Orchestra has syntax to express such rules —  Orchestra's **Score** Domain Specific Lanaguage (DSL).
 Score can also used to express assignment of field values.
 In the example, the ClOrdId field (tag 11) in the ExecutionReport is assigned the value from the incoming order message.
 We'll leave the syntax of that language for an advanced tutorial, but you should get the gist of the example.

 ### Scenarios

 In FIX, message types are often overloaded for many different meanings.
 We call each specialization or use case of a message a *scenario*.
 For example, there may be scenarios of ExecutionReport message type for when an order is booked, when it trades, when it is rejected, or when an order is replaced.

 Another reason to use scenarios is that different security types need different sets of fields to describe them.
 So an option order requires slightly different fields, like MaturityMonthYear (tag 200), that is not required for an equity order.
-The interesting thing here is that MaturityMonthYear is not directly included in the definition of NewOrderSingle (msgtype="D"), but rather is included in the Instrument component.
+An interesting thing here is that MaturityMonthYear is not directly included in the definition of NewOrderSingle (msgtype="D"), but rather is included in the Instrument component.

 To deal with different views of the Instrument block, we could define scenarios for it, one for equities, one for options, and so forth.
 Each is distinguished by its `scenario` name.
-An equity only requires a Symbol or SecurityID, but an option also need MaturityMonthYear, StrikePrice, and put or call classification.
+An equity order only requires a Symbol or SecurityID, but an option also need MaturityMonthYear, StrikePrice, and put or call classification.

 ```xml
 <fixr:component id="1003" name="Instrument" abbrName="Instrmt" scenario="equity">